peteryzhang6/The-Law-of-One/Buddhism/Meditation.md

 The most common form is a sitting with leg crossed like Lotus Pose, Full Lotus.

 Of course one can meditation simply by laying down.

+46.2: meditation putting on the armor of light